maailma/kansa/README.md

   [docker-compose.override.yml](docker-compose.override.yml) and/or
   [docker-compose.prod.yml](docker-compose.prod.yml).

-- The `CORS_ORIGIN` variables in [hugo/server/dev.env](hugo/server/dev.env) and
-  [kansa/server/dev.env](kansa/server/dev.env) need to be space-separated lists of addresses at which client apps may be hosted, to allow for Cross-Origin Resource Sharing.
-By default, the value should match the `http://localhost:8080` address of the client and `kansa/admin` Webpack dev servers.
+- The `CORS_ORIGIN` variables in the docker-compose config files need to be space-separated lists of addresses at which client apps may be hosted, to allow for Cross-Origin Resource Sharing.
+By default, the value should match the `http://localhost:8080` address of the client Webpack dev servers.

 - If you're running the server on a separate machine or if you've changed the `nginx` port configuration, you may need to tell clients where to find the server, using something like